 - Click submit for the final action of fund transfer.

-These are the test steps which you’ll find in almost every bank in India.
-If you are reading this from another country then the flow of bank transaction may be different.
+These are the test steps that you’ll find in almost every bank in India.
+If you are reading this from another country, then the flow of bank transactions may be different.
 For example, some of you may have SMS authentication before sending the money.
 Some of you are likely to have other means of verifying the details of the beneficiary to avoid sending the money to the wrong person.
 But that being said, flow is pretty much the same for most banks.

 Test Cases for Online Bank Money Transfer